 The African Development Bank CIF 2020 Annual Report explores developments in the Bank-CIF portfolio over this partnership’s first ten years.
 More than 25% of CIF funding goes to Africa.
 Since 2010, the African Development Bank has played an important role as a CIF implementing entity, advancing a growing portfolio of renewable energy, forestry, and resilience projects in Africa.
 As of 31 December 2020, the African Development Bank has approved 27 projects (of which seven are fully implemented) and channeled more than $2.8 billion in the continent.

-This Episode is part of a green-part financing change in Africa series made possible by a collaboration between the continent’s premier development finance institution – the African Development Bank Group, the Climate Investment funds and the Africa Climate Conversations.
+This Episode is part of financing change in Africa series made possible by a collaboration between the continent’s premier development finance institution – the African Development Bank Group, the Climate Investment funds and the Africa Climate Conversations.